klpitshah/cse546/README.md

 # cse546

-please do not plagarise if you're in the same course
+please do not plagiarise if you're in the same course